Iranian human rights lawyers criticise clerical leaders amid unrest | Law-Order

 In past years major protests, which were crushed violently, focused on election results and economic woes while the current unrest has one main demand - the fall of the Islamic Republic.
 Iran has been widening its crackdown, deploying security forces at protests and making arrests of a wide range of Iranian from lawyers to doctors to rappers.

-Saeid Dehghan, who representred many Iranian dual nationals jailed in Iran for security-related charges was among the lawyers who challenged the government in the statement on Thursday.
-Another is Giti Pourfazel, who was one of 14 women activists to sign an open letter in 2019 calling for peaceful regime change in Iran and urging Khamenei to resign.

-Following publication of that letter, Pourfazel and other signatories were arrested on Aug.
-19, 2019.
-She was released in 2021.
+Videos shared on social media show that a crowd of hundreds gathered on Thursday in a central avenue of the city of Karaj to pay their respects to Hadis Najafi who was shot by security forces, according to her sister and reports on social media.
+Protesters in Karaj were seen in a video posted online burning and tearing a brown "abah", which is the long piece of cloth that Shi'ite clerics wear.

+Human Rights Watch said Iranian authorities had escalated their assault against widespread dissent and protests through dubious national security charges against detained activists and grossly unfair trials.
+"Iran's vicious security apparatus is using every tactic in its book, including lethal force against protesters, arresting and slandering human rights defenders and journalists, and sham trials to crush widespread dissent," said Tara Sepehri Far, senior Iran researcher at Human Rights Watch.

+"Yet every new atrocity only reinforces why Iranians are demanding fundamental changes to a corrupt autocracy."
 Rights group Hengaw reported on Thursday that a 27-year-old rapper from Kermanshah, was charged as being an "enemy of God", a capital law under Iran's Islamic law.
-According to the rights group, Saman Yasin had sung protest songs in Kurdish and has been tortured during his first three weeks detention.
+According to the rights group, Saman Yasin had sung protest songs in Kurdish and has been tortured during his first three weeks of detention.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)